apollographql/apollo-fetch/README.md

 }
 ```

-The error returned from a call to `ApolloFetch` is a normal error that contains the response, the raw response from .text(), a possible parse error.
+Errors returned from a call to `ApolloFetch` are normal errors that contain the parsed response, the raw response from .text(), and a possible parse error.

 ```js
 FetchError extends Error {